 After regular operating hours, all general-purpose classroom (GPC) buildings have the ability to lock down and/or allow entry with a UT ID.
 If you need to access a classroom or lab after hours, your UT ID is your key for entry.
 For example,

 - GPC buildings are required to be accessible from 6 a.m. to 11:45 pm, seven days a week and during university holidays

-- GPC buildings and facilities are opened at 6 a.m., Monday-Friday and remain open until 7 p.m.
-At 7 p.m., GPC buildings and facilities then transition to restricted access hours and all students, faculty, staff, and university personnel are required to enter through the buildings’ celebrated entrances.
+- GPC buildings and facilities may open at 6 a.m., Monday-Friday and remain open until 7 p.m.
+At 7 p.m., GPC buildings and facilities may transition to restricted access hours and all students, faculty, staff, and university personnel are required to enter through the buildings’ celebrated entrances.

 In addition to identifying your student affiliation to UT Austin, your UT ID gives you access to “celebrated entrances” designed for your safety and security while on campus after hours. it’s important to remember these tips:

 - Always carry your UT ID with you